-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Yeau 1/2 To login safely.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 To login safely.
 To start to introduce to the children the idea of 'ownership' of their creative work.
 To know how to find saved work in the Online Work area and find teacher comments.
 To know how to search to find resources.
-To become familiar with the types of resources available in the Topics section.
-To become more familiar with the icons used in the resources in the Topic section.
-To start to add pictures and text To explore the Tools section and to learn about the common icons used for Save, Print, Open, New.
-To explore the Games section To understand the importance of logging out To gain a better understanding about searching on the Internet.
-To create a leaflet to help. someone search Adding images to a spreadsheet and using the image toolbox Using the 'speak' and 'count' tools in 2Calculate to count items To emphasise the importance of following instructions.
-To follow and create simple instructions on the computer.
-To consider how the order of instructions affects the result.
+To become familiar with the types of resources available in the Topice section.
+To start to add pictures and text To explore the Tools section and to learn about the common icons used for Save, Print, Open, New: To explore the Games section To understand the terminology associated with searching.
+To gain a better understand the terminology associated with searching.
+To gain a better understanding about searching on the Internet.
+To create a leaflet to help To understand functionality of the basic direction keys To be able to use the direction keys to complete challenges successfully.
+To understand how to create and debug a set of instructions (algorithm).
+To use additional direction keys as part of their algorithm.
+To understand how to change and extend the algorithm list.
+To create a longer algorithm for an activity.
+To provide an opportunity for the children to set challenges for each other.
 To understand what coding means in computing.
 To introduce 2Code.
 To use Design Mode to add and change backgrounds and characters.
 To design a scene for a program.
 To explore the When Key and When Swiped commands (on tablets if available).
 To explore a method to code interactivity between objects.
 To understand what an algorithm is.
-To create a computer program using simple algorithms.
+To compare the Turtle and Character objects.
 To understand how use the Repeat command.
 To understand how use the Repeat command.
 To understand how to use the Timer command.
 To understand how to use the Timer command.
-To understand how to use the and debug a program repeatedly.
+To understand the need to test and debug a program repeatedly.
+To debug simple programs.
 To create programs using different kinds of objects whose behaviours are limited to specific actions.
 To predict what the objects will do in other programs, based on their knowledge of what the object is capable of.
 To discuss how logic helped them understand that they could only predict specific actions, as that is what the objects were limited to.
-To walk around the local community and find examples of where technology is used.
-To record examples of technology outside school To sort items using a range of criteria.
-To sort items on the computer To be introduced to 2Paint A Picture.
+To be introduced to 2Paint A Picture.
 To look at the impressionist style of art (Monet, Degas, Renoir).
 To recreate pointillist art and look at the work of pointillist artists such as Seurat.
-To look at the vork of Piet Mondrian and recreate it using the Lines template.
-To look at the work of William Mornis and recreate it using the Patterns template eCollage
+To look at the work of Piet Mondrian and recreate it using the Lines template.
+To look at the work of William Morris and recreate it using the Patterns template eCollage To walk around the local community and find examples of where technology is used.
+To record examples of technology outside school To sort items using a range of criteria.
+To sort items on the computer